Sardis Synagogue: Manisa (Magnesia), Jewish community

-A Jewish 'romaniote' community existed there from the Byzantine period, praying in the Etz Ha-Hayim Synagogue.
-After 1492, Jews expelled from Spain settled there, joining approximately one hundred romaniote families.
+A Romaniote Jewish community existed there since the Byzantine Empire, praying in the Etz Ha-Hayim Synagogue.
+After 1492, Jews expelled from Spain settled there, joining approximately one hundred Romaniote families.
 These newcomers founded two synagogues: Lorca and Toledo.
-At the end of the 19th century, Alliance Israelite Universelle inaugurated two schools, one for boys in 1891 and one for girls in 1896.
-At the beginning of the 20th century, the Jewish community numbered about 2000 souls out of a total population of some 40,000.
-The Greeks had conquered Manisa in 1919 and when they retreated in 1922, a large conflagration destroyed much of the town including many Jewish institutions.
-Most of the Jews left their community and emigrated to France, South America, U.S. and Israel.
+At the end of the 19th century, the Alliance Israélite Universelle inaugurated two schools, one for boys in 1891 and one for girls in 1896.
+At the beginning of the 20th century, the Jewish community numbered about 2,000 out of a total population of some 40,000.
+Greece conquered Manisa in 1919, and when they retreated in 1922, a large conflagration destroyed much of the town including many Jewish institutions.
+Most of the Jews left their community and emigrated to France, South America, the United States, and Mandatory Palestine.
 Today, there are no Jews in Manisa.
 There were three Jewish cemeteries in Manisa.

 The most ancient was damaged after the 1878 Turko-Russian war.
 In 1900 a wall was built around the second cemetery that was until then an open field.
 The third was acquired in the 1930s.
 The two ancient cemeteries have since been destroyed.
-At the time of writing his book, Abraham Galante could still read some of the oldest 16th-century tombstones.
+At the time of writing his book, Abraham ben Mordecai Galante (d. before 1589) could still read some of the oldest tombstones.
 The tombstone data of the new cemetery has been collected and computerized by Prof. Minna Rozen (Diaspora Studies Institute of Tel Aviv University) but has not yet been published.